 - Captain America: Just Peggy

-- The Avengers: Just Black Widow
+- The Avengers: Black Widow and Hill don’t talk to each other

 - Iron Man 3: Pepper talks to Maya Hansen…about Tony